mcaldwelva/iSaab/README.md

 * Place patch053.bin in the root folder to enable FLAC playback.

-* Create presets.txt in the root, containing up to 6 space separated numbers representing the play-order of the file.
+* Create presets.txt in the root, containing up to 6 comma separated numbers.
+Each number represents the play-order of the file on the file system.

 * Connect the module to the CD changer port in the trunk:
 ![back](https://raw.githubusercontent.com/mcaldwelva/iSaab/master/data/back.jpg)

+## Troubleshooting
+* If play doesn't start when the CD changer is selected, ensure the SD card is fully inserted.
+If the module is still unrespsonive, it may be necessary to disconnect and reconnect it for a hard boot.

+* Only connect or disconnnect the module while the car is off and key removed from the ingition.

+* The disc and track numbers are changing on the display but nothing is playing.
+This is expected behavior when seeking tracks.
+You may see this when the CD changer turns on, when using presets, or between tracks in shuffle mode.